espressif/esp-iot-bridge/README.md

                                  +-- SoftAP <-+-> Phone
     ```

-- The LiteMesh function can be enabled through the *Enable LiteMesh* option.
-For details, please refer to [LiteMesh](./doc/LiteMesh.md).
+- The Mesh-Lite function can be enabled through the *Enable Mesh-Lite* option.
+For details, please refer to [Mesh-Lite](./doc/Mesh-Lite.md).

 **ETH Configuration**